-Casey Rand is an award-winning creative director and writer, currently living in New York City.
-As a Canadian, it is very hard for her to boast about herself, especially in the third person, but she is working through it and would like you to know that this year, she was named one of AdWeek's 18 Most Culturally Influential Creative Leaders.
+Casey Rand is an award-winning creative director and writer in New York City.
+As a Canadian, it is very hard for her to boast about herself in the third person, but she's working through it.
+In 2018, she was named one of AdWeek's 18 Most Culturally Influential Creative Leaders and this year, she was listed as an Industry Icon.
 She spent her early 20s in Ontario getting her business degree from Queen's University, her mid-20s in Virginia getting her Master's in Communications from VCU, and most of her 30s wondering why she didn't go to film school.

-Casey started her advertising career at BBDO, working on brands like AT&T, Starbucks, and HBO.
-After a short stint at Silver & Partners, working on Ben & Jerry's, Carmax and Verizon, she landed at Droga5, where she's put in time on Diet Coke, The Clinton Foundation, the National Women's Law Center, The YMCA, Under Armour, Chase, Virgin Mobile, Sperry and more.
-Her work has won many of the awards that are usually listed in biographies, including Cannes Lions, One Show Pencils, D&AD Pencils, Webbys, Effies, Emmys and the infamous Richmond Cannonball.
-In 2015, her "Equal Payback Project" won the first Gold Glass Lion at Cannes.
+Casey started her advertising career as a copywriter at BBDO, working on brands like AT&T, Starbucks, and HBO.
+After doing time as a creative director at Silver & Partners, working on Ben & Jerry's, Carmax and Verizon, she landed at Droga5, where she's currently an Executive Creative Director.
+At Droga5, she's created award-winning work for Diet Coke, The Clinton Foundation, the National Women's Law Center, The YMCA, Under Armour, Chase and more.
+Her resume includes Cannes Lions, One Show Pencils, D&AD Pencils, Webbys, Effies, Emmys and even an infamous Richmond Cannonball.
+In 2015, her "Equal Payback Project" won the inaugural Gold Glass Lion at Cannes.

-When she's not making ads, Casey writes for various humor outlets, including Reductress, The Belladonna Comedy, Funny or Die and the now-defunct Bygone Bureau.
-In 2009, she wrote a book about punching people in the face.
+When she's not making ads, Casey writes for various humor outlets, including The New Yorker, McSweeney's, Reductress, The Belladonna Comedy and Funny or Die.
+In 2009, Penguin published her first book, an anthology of social miscreants called “People Who Deserve It.”
 Ancestry.com says she's 49% Polish, 33% Romanian, and 18% Greyhound.

 Holler at email@example.com // Follow @caseyrand